 The subtle grey and black veining ties in well with the sofa and also disguises mess better than a flat colour.
 The multi-textured pile is super soft underfoot and piling has been minimal compared to my previous rug.

-The other major change I made in here was the artwork.
+The other major change in my living room makeover was the artwork.

 I’ve never managed to get the colour palette in our living room right — despite trying so many different combinations — so I decided to move the Marnie McKnight artwork I got from Bluethumb from our bedroom to the living room and used this as inspiration for the new colour palette of navy and soft pink.